 Starter Company Plus

-Starter Company Plus Spring 2025
+Participants of Starter Company Plus Fall Cohort

 The Starter Company Plus program offered through Kingston Economic Development Corporation with funding from the Government of Ontario, is designed to provide business training for entrepreneurs aged 18 and over with the opportunity to pitch for a non-repayable grant of up to $5,000 to start or grow your business.
 This program is delivered twice a year, once in the spring and once in the fall.